Jasondev1766/demo-repo1/README.md

 Learning and doing all exercises on Git lecture on Bregman-Arie Github page.

-## Digging more deeper on the understanding of Git.
+## Digging more deeper on the understanding of Git